Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 Employers increasingly recognize these benefits.
 Union County, North Carolina reported saving more than $1.2 million in year one after offering DPC to employees, driven by fewer emergency room visits and hospital admissions.
 Small and mid-sized businesses find DPC particularly valuable because it provides predictable healthcare costs without the year-to-year premium increases that plague traditional insurance.

-Employees report higher satisfaction because they actually have access to their doctor when needed, not weeks later.
+Employees report higher satisfaction because enhanced access means they can actually reach their doctor when needed, not weeks later, which also supports a healthier life over time.
 Predictable healthcare costs allow businesses to budget accurately instead of absorbing surprise premium hikes that erode profit margins.

 The Model Appeals Across Physician Demographics